noahwilliamshaffer/CyberConsult/README.md

 ## 📄 License

-This project is private and proprietary to SentinelStack Security.
+This project is private and proprietary to Sentinel Shield.

 ## 🤝 Contributing